On $\Delta$-Modular Integer Linear Problems In The Canonical Form And Equivalent Problems: The Case And Applications To The Knapsack Problem, Subset-Sum Problem, And An Average Complexity Of The ILP Problems

 Due to Lemma \ref{ILPCF_to_ILPSF_lm}, the last problems are equivalent to the problems

 where $S$ is the SNF of $A$ and $\abs{\det(S)} = \Delta$.

-Both problems \ref{un_ILP_group_prob} and \ref{bn_ILP_group_prob} are partial cases of the general group minimization problems \ref{un_group_prob} and \ref{bn_group_prob}, respectively.
-The following known theorem, due to R.~Gomory, gives an algorithm to solve unbounded group problems, and, additionally, gives a bound on the size of an optimal point. \begin{theorem}[R.~Gomory (1988)] Let $\GC$ be a finite Abelian group and $g_0, g_1, \dots, g_n \in \GC$.
+Both problems \ref{un_ILP_group_prob} and \ref{bn_ILP_group_prob} are special cases of the general group minimization problems \ref{un_group_prob} and \ref{bn_group_prob}, respectively.
+The following known theorem, due to R.~Gomory, gives an algorithm to solve unbounded group problems, and, additionally, gives a bound on the size of an optimal point. \begin{theorem}[ R.~Gomory \cite{GomoryRelation}, see also Chapter~19 of \cite{HuBook} ] Let $\GC$ be a finite Abelian group and $g_0, g_1, \dots, g_n \in \GC$.
 Let us consider the polyhedron $\PC$, defined as the convex hull of solutions of the following system

 Then, for any vertex $v$ of $\PC$, the following inequality holds

 Moreover, for $c \in \ZZ^n_{\geq 0}$, the problem $\max\{c^\top x \colon x \in \PC\}$ can be solved by an algorithm with the group-operations complexity